 Yen joined Watsi on September 24th, 2016.
-Three years ago, Yen became the 2485th member to automatically support a new Watsi patient every month.
-Since then, 3,439 more people have become monthly donors!
-Yen's most recent donation supported Ree, a refugee from Thailand, to fund arm fracture repair.
+Four years ago, Yen became the 2485th member to automatically support a new Watsi patient every month.
+Since then, 3,561 more people have become monthly donors!
+Yen's most recent donation supported Philaris, a mother of three from Uganda, to fund mobility-restoring tibia fracture.

 Yen has funded healthcare for 47 patients in 12 countries.